 Note that the above examples only cover the sql CREATE FUNCTION call.
 To fully define a Java UDF, you need to create and define a Java class (such as com.sqlstream.examples.geolocate.Degree) using CREATE JAR.
 See the topic GeoLocation: An Example of User-Defined Functions in the s-Server Integration Guide for full examples covering the entire process.

-A user-defined transform is a user-defined function that returns a set of rows or a stream of rows.
+A user-defined transform (UDX) is an advanced type of user-defined function that reads a set or stream of rows and returns a set or a stream of rows.
 Its input arguments can be scalars or cursors.
-A cursor is an object representing a subquery, which the user-defined transform can use to read the subquery results.
-The subquery can be relational or streaming.
+A cursor is an object representing a query, from which the UDX can read the result of upstream processing.
+The query can be relational (finite) or streaming (infinite).

-A user-defined transform is always implemented by a Java class, which must be located in a java package.
+A UDX is always implemented by a Java class, which must be located in a java package.

 A UDX is declared by a sql CREATE FUNCTION statement, much like a user-defined function.

 A stream always has a ROWTIME column.
 Therefore, a cursor based on a streaming query will have a ROWTIME, but a cursor based on a relational query will not.
 As a result, the SQL that calls the UDX differs:

 ``` CURSOR(SELECT STREAM....) has a rowtime CURSOR(SELECT....) has no rowtime. ```